mvaisakh/development/3_software/3_8_user-interface-compatibility.md

 clear visibility to the end user, the indication MUST meet or exceed the duration and brightness of the Android Open Source Project implementation.

+This indication MAY be disabled by default for preinstalled apps using the Assist and VoiceInteractionService API, if all following requirements are met:

+*   The preinstalled app MUST request the context to be shared only when the user invoked the app by one of the following means, and the app is running in the
+    foreground:
+    *   hotword invocation
+    *   input of the ASSIST navigation key/button/gesture

+*   The device implementation MUST provide an affordance to the end user to enable the indication.

 ### 3.8.5\.
 Toasts

 Applications can use the [“Toast” API](http://developer.android.com/reference/android/widget/Toast.html) to